ktechhydle/mprun_repo/README.md

 # Introducing MPRUN, the ultimate snowboard and ski competion run planning software.

-With MPRUN, you can setup custom courses matching the competition enviroment, and print out these setups to achieve best competition performance and communication between coaches and athletes[^1]
+With MPRUN, you can set up custom courses matching the competition environment, and print out these setups to achieve the best competition performance and communication between coaches and athletes[^1]

 > [!NOTE]
 > # Install